Akosuaa Fosuah is an experienced (and strong) member of the Berekum silviculture team

 INVESTMENT IN TALENT DEVELOPMENT

-Form Ghana’s Management Development Programme actively identifies and nurtures young people who demonstrate problem-solving ability, self-motivation, initiative, and a capacity for growth over six months.
+Form Ghana’s Management Development Programme actively identifies and nurtures young people who demonstrate problem-solving ability, self-motivation, initiative, and a capacity for growth over a six-month period.

 Full-time employees, regardless of gender, are encouraged to develop personal, professional, academic, and leadership goals.
 Additional investment goes into professional growth and management development across departments.